linkxiao/preact-redux-router-app/README.md

 ## Current on Class

-> Class-08 Reduce the Size of a React App in Two Lines with preact-compat
+> Class-09 Handle Simple Routing with preact-router

 ## What different with React?